dirigiblelabs/curriculum-2017/IvetaChampoeva/Documentation/Basic Steps/Dirigible Basics - Create Database.md

 1. Right click on you project **New -> Data Structure**
 2. Choose **Relational Database Table**.
 3. Start adding all the columns that you must have in your table, by clicking **Add**
-> NOTE For each column you can choose the type, length, if null values are allowed, if it is a primary key and if you want it to have a default value.
+> For each column you can choose the type, length, if null values are allowed, if it is a primary key and if you want it to have a default value.
 4. When you created all the necessary columns, choose a name for your table and click **Finish**
 5. Right click on your project and choose **Publish**.
 That will make your new table available outside your design area.
 ## Additional